Kiteboarding: Back Roll Roast Beef Grab - Ride with Blake: s3 ep5

 The most basic form of the kiteboarding back roll

 Step One - Back Rolls

 If you want to learn this, it goes without saying you must master your back rolls.
 Do them sent, do them just popping, do them with the kite high, do them with it low.
 More importantly, you can start working on your form on this step.
-Practice tucking your front knee hard into you chest every back roll.
+Practice tucking your front knee hard into your chest every back roll.
 This will take some getting used to and it may feel awkward at first.
-Do it anyway, you’re building muscle memory to add the grab later.
+Do it anyway; you’re building muscle memory to add the grab later.
 Another key habit to get going on this step is to practice pulling on your front hand.
 You want to dive the kite forward so that it pulls you through the roll.
-Doing these two things are setting up the body position needed to actually do the whole trick and part of what will make it look good later when you start adding the actual grab.
+Doing these two things are setting up the body position needed to actually do the whole trick, and part of what will make it look good later when you start adding the actual grab.

 - Keep front hand pressure

 - Dive the kite and let the kite pull you through the roll

 Bring that front knee in hard

 This is just an extension of step one.
 Practice all the recommended tips, but start reaching for the board.
 You don’t actually have to grab.
 The point of this step is to teach you how to control the kite with one hand while rotating.
 Focus on the control bar and make sure that kite stays low.
 If you practiced good form in step one, the goal is to maintain that form on step two.